NRI Income Tax & Compliance

 • Others: 10% of basic salary + DA

-These are tax deduction limits under different sections.
+These are the tax deduction limits under different sections.

 Moving further, let's better understand section 80C through an example.

 Mr. D, who is a taxable person in India, has an annual salary income of INR 10,00,000.
 In addition, he also has other income of INR 1,00,000.
-Apart from this, he also made an investment of INR 1,50,000 in Public Provident Fund (PPF).
-Now, using section 80C lets us know the difference in tax implications, claimed and unclaimed tax deductions.
+Apart from this, he has made an investment of INR 1,50,000 in the Public Provident Fund (PPF).
+Now, using Section 80C, let's know the difference in tax implications for claimed and unclaimed tax deductions.

 Particulars Claimed Deductions under Section 80C Unclaimed Deductions under Section 80C